Antivenin (Micrurus fulvius)

 Prior to reconstitution, store at 2°C to 8°C (36°F to 46°F).
 Do not freeze.

-Note: As of February 2017, Wyeth Pharmaceuticals announced that the expiration dating of antivenin lot number 4030024 has been extended through April 30, 2017 and the expiration dating of antivenin lot number L67530 has been extended through January 31, 2018.
+Note: As of January 2018, FDA announced the expiration dating of antivenin lot number L67530 has been extended through January 31, 2019.

 There are no known significant interactions.